Overview

 Before your appointment, make a list of:

-• Your child's symptoms, including any that might not seem related to the reason you made the appointment, and note when they started
+- Your child's symptoms, including any that might not seem related to the reason you made the appointment, and note when they started.

 What to expect from your doctor

-• How often does your child play outdoors?
+- How often does your child play outdoors?

-• Does your child always wear sunscreen?
+- Does your child wear sunscreen?

-• At what age did your child start walking?
+- At what age did your child start walking?

-• Has your child had much tooth decay?
+- Has your child had much tooth decay?

-© 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
+© 1998-2025 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use